Exciting Changes at Natasha’s Justice Project

 BACKLOG OF UNTESTED RAPE KITS SUBJECT OF PANEL DISCUSSION

 Natasha’s Justice Project is honored to join the California Center for Research on Women and Families for its 2014 Women’s Policy Summit.
 The focus of the summit is Advancing Women’s Health, Wealth and Power.
 One of the featured workshops at the summit will focus on the backlog of untested rape kits.
-Natasha will be serving as a member of the panel along with DA Nancy O’Malley, Assemblywoman Nancy Skinnner and Executive Director of the California Coalition Against Sexual Assault, Sandra Henriquez.
+Natasha will be serving as a member of the panel along with DA Nancy O’Malley, Assemblywoman Nancy Skinner and Executive Director of the California Coalition Against Sexual Assault, Sandra Henriquez.

 For details on the summit or to register, clink the link below.
 We hope to see you there.